rciam/rciam-federation-registry-agent/README.md

 }
 ```

-As shown above there are 2 main groups MITREid and SSP, for each group there are unique AMS settings and service
+As shown above there are three main groups, namely Keycloak, MITREid and SSP and each group can have its own AMS
-specific configuration values.
-The only global value is the `log_conf` path if you want to use the same logging
+settings and service specific configuration values.
+The only global value is the `log_conf` path if you want to use the
-configuration for both of the deployers.
-In case you need a different configuration for a deployer you can add log_conf
+same logging configuration for both of the deployers.
+In case you need a different configuration for a deployer you can
-in the scope of "MITREid" or "SSP"
+add log_conf in the scope of "MITREid" or "SSP".

 ### ServiceRegistryAms